Tennessee

 First time voters who register online or by mail, if the ID is expired, must also present one of the following: * a copy of a current utility bill * bank statement * government check * paycheck * other government document that shows the voter’s name and address

-The following voters are exempt from ID requirements:
+The following categories of voters are exempt from photo ID requirements for voting:

-• Voters who are residents of a licensed nursing home or an assisted living center and who vote at the facility;
+• Voters who are residents of a licensed nursing home or an assisted living center in their county of residence and who vote at the facility;

 • Voters who are hospitalized;

-• Voters with a religious objection to being photographed; or
+• Voters with a religious objection to being photographed; and

 • Voters who are indigent and unable to obtain a photo ID without paying a fee.

-Any of the following IDs may be used, even if expired:
+Any of the following IDs may be used as photo ID for voting, even if expired:

 • Tennessee driver’s license with your photo;